Arts, Entertainment & Recreation · Iron Mountain, MI

 How does Pine Mountain Resort's safety record compare to industry average?

-Pine Mountain Resort's total OSHA penalty of $0 is below the Arts, Entertainment & Recreation industry average of $4,556 per employer.
-The employer has 0 inspections compared to the industry average of 1.7 per employer.
+Pine Mountain Resort's total OSHA penalty of $0 is below the Arts, Entertainment & Recreation industry average of $4,456 per employer.
+The employer has 0 inspections compared to the industry average of 1.8 per employer.
+For a direct comparison, Vasa Fitness (Taylorsville) in Salt Lake City, UT is a similar arts, entertainment & recreation employer with $0 in current penalties.

 Explore PlainWorker